daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D26: Sept 5 2017

+**Today's Progress**: Got some sweet responses coming from the weather API on my FCC project, and can even reference each object (hurrah!).
+Now moving on to getting the geolocation working before I nail down the weather responses better.
+It's still outputting a completely blank page and a whole lot of stuff to the console, but hey, it works for me!

+**Thoughts:** Improvements are small but steady.

 ## R1D25: Sept 4 2017

 **Today's Progress**: Had another go at cleaning up the API on my weather project.
 Renewed my interest in my website, and put up a post.
 Now going back through JSON API doco trying to figure it out!